SiebeA/CorpusNormalization/README.md

   - fixed by capitalize in `pf_xlsx_column_importer`
   - Acronyms sa CD,DVD: "compact disc, digital video disc" are spelled out
 - Line 1069 at `bessy*`, when copy and pasting it in sublime, they become separate lines, plus quotation mark is added. -->
+- e.g. "monday–friday, 9:00 a.m.–5:00 p.m." is converted as "monday friday, nine in the morning  five o'clock in the afternoon"